Does CBD Oil Show Up on a Drug Test?

-Both urine screenings use a cut off level.
+Both urine screenings use a cut-off level.
 If an amount of a compound is below a certain threshold, it does not trigger positive results.
-In the case of IA screenings, antibodies will not react with compounds below a certain level, unless they mistakenly mix with something else in your system to create a false positive.
-If compound interaction is suspected of having caused a false positive, the GC-MS test will be useful for more accurate results.
+In the case of IA screenings, antibodies will not react with compounds below a certain level unless they mistakenly mix with something else in your system to create a false positive.
+If compound interaction is suspected of having caused a false positive, the GC-MS test will be helpful for more accurate results.

 For the GC-MS test, if detected compounds are below a certain level, they do not count as a positive result, even though the analysis detected them.
 Many things that have nothing to do with drugs can interfere with drug testing results.

-If you’ve eaten something that contains a narcotic like compound, poppy seed chicken is the most common example; then it could potentially give you a positive result on your screening.
+If you’ve eaten something that contains a narcotic-like compound – poppyseed chicken or bagels is the most common example – then it could potentially give you a positive result on your screening.
 Full spectrum CBD oil in drug tests might deliver a false positive due to the low levels of THC.